 Once you finished this process, you can start teaching your dog some basic obedience.

 How to apply it?

-There are 5 ways to train your dog's behavior using the clicker training method.
+There are 5 ways on how to clicker train a dog's behavior.
 I'll list them below and go through each one of them.

 Here's an example, if you want to teach your dog to roll over:

 - You click and reward him for lying down.